johnfairh/RubyGateway/SourceDocs/User Guide.md

 ## How to ...

 A few Ruby-ish tasks.
-These are more long-winded in Swift.
+Lots of these are more long-winded in Swift.
 The idea here though is not to let you write Ruby using Swift: use Ruby to do that!
 But rather to provide a layer that lets you bridge between Ruby and Swift code, which will sometimes require driving the Ruby code in these ways.

+### Exchange `nil` with Ruby

+The static `RbObject.nilObject` represents Ruby nil and can be passed to Ruby methods as a parameter or used in data structures.
+As a short-hand you can use literal Swift `nil` with APIs like `RbObjectAccess.call(_:args:kwArgs:)`.

+When Ruby returns `nil` to Swift it always comes through as an `RbObject`.
+You can compare this directly to `RbObject.nilObject` or use `RbObject.isNil` to test it.

 ### Pass a symbol as an argument